 Healthcare is a dynamic field of study and professional realization.
 With the fast pace of scientific progress, the significant demographic, economic and policy changes that affect us nationally, medical and other health professions school have the great responsibility to ensure they prepare competent health professionals and leaders for the future.
 Healthcare practice is moving from a physician-centered to a team-based model and healthcare studies similarly focus on collaboration and interprofessionalism.
 The social determinants of health are as important for patients' and communities' well-being as scientific expertise and clinicians need to possess knowledge, qualities, and skills not only in the life and physical sciences but also in the social and behavioral sciences.

 Medical professionals, educators and admission officials recognize the need to adapt pre-medical and medical education to the changing needs of the profession and the patients.
 Several initiatives undertaken in the past few years have resulted in a new format for the Medical College Admission Test (MCAT) and a clear articulation of the scientific and personal competencies necessary for success in medical school and practice.
 The new MCAT replaced the old one in spring 2015 and medical schools will announce changes (if any) to their evaluation of applications based on competencies in the coming years.
-Medical schools will likely not have a uniform set of expectations for the way applicants demonstrate their competencies.
-Their differences are not likely to be significant, however, and the overarching goal of this reform is to make the admission process more inclusive and holistic.
-The typical Brown course work for pre-medical students continues to be the best preparatio for the MCAT and medical schools' course work expectations.
+Most medical schools evaluate competencies based on the range offered by the AAMC but they do differ according to the schools' missions.
+These differences are not radical and the overarching goal of the medical school application process evolution is to make the admission review more holistic and inclusive.
+The typical Brown course work for pre-medical students continues to be the best preparation for the MCAT and medical schools' course work expectations.

 The Medical College Admission Test (MCAT)

-The Medical College Admission Test (MCAT) has undergone several revisions since its inception but has not been reformed since 1991.
-In response to the growth and inter-dependence of scientific knowledge, as well as the need to serve a progressively more diverse population, the MCAT was modified in spring 2015.
-The new exam applies to all current first-year, sophomore and junior students.
+The Medical College Admission Test (MCAT) has undergone several revisions since its inception but had not been modified between 1991 and 2015.
+In response to the growth and inter-dependence of scientific knowledge, as well as the need to serve a progressively more diverse population, the MCAT assumed its present form in spring 2015.
 The exam consists of 4 sections:

 - Biological and Biochemical Foundations of Living Systems